 “Oh, how pure and perfect it is.”

-And then he tossed the golden apple over his shoulder, and hurried into the palace to try his touch on random objects: columns, statues, furniture, doorknobs.
+Then he tossed the golden apple over his shoulder, and hurried into the palace to try his touch on random objects: columns, statues, furniture and doorknobs.

-The servants heard his voice laughing and shouting : “Gold, Glorious Gold!”
-And they wondered what had got into the king.
+The servants heard his voice laughing and shouting, “Gold, glorious gold!”
+And they wondered what had gotten into the king.

 Princess Zoe heard him too.
 She found him turning peas into little golden nuggets.